Saturn226/Saturn226.github.io/_posts/2018-10-15-from_the_ashes_a_second_look_at_a_code_challenge.markdown

 The job hunt has been quite hard for me.
 Overcoming lots of anxiety, imposter syndrome and trying to convince myself that I am indeed a badass programmer is not easy.
 Add on top of that some of the most grueling code challenges and anyone would feel like a complete failure.

 Recently I was given a code challenge that wasn't quite like the others.
 Previous code challenges had me solving complex problems and one had me use broken drag and drop software to develop an app.
-This one however was actually whithin my ability.
+This one however was actually within my ability.

 Hit a github endpoint, and print its data.